WasmEdge/WasmEdge/docs/book/en/src/embed/c/0.10.1/ref.md

     }
     ```

-    Then developers can create `Function` context with the host function body and function type:
+    Then developers can create `Function` context with the host function body and the function type:

     ```c
     enum WasmEdge_ValType ParamList[2] = { WasmEdge_ValType_I32, WasmEdge_ValType_I32 };